NeoZorK/neozork-hld-prediction/docs/guides/adding-wave-indicator-fast-mode-tutorial.md

 ## Best Practices

-1. **Test Both Modes**: Always test fast and fastest modes for comparison
+1. **Test All Modes**: Always test fast, fastest, and seaborn modes for comparison
 2. **Signal Validation**: Ensure signals are properly generated and displayed
 3. **Color Consistency**: Maintain consistent color coding across modes
 4. **Performance**: Monitor rendering performance with large datasets
 5. **Error Handling**: Implement proper error handling for missing data
+6. **Scientific Presentation**: Use seaborn mode for professional reports and publications

 ## Summary

-This tutorial demonstrated how to add comprehensive fast mode support to the Wave indicator.
+This tutorial demonstrated how to add comprehensive fast mode and seaborn mode support to the Wave indicator.
 The implementation includes:

 1. **Discontinuous line visualization** for clear signal display
 2. **Color-coded signals** for easy interpretation
 3. **Signal markers** on the main chart
 4. **Comprehensive hover tooltips** for detailed information
 5. **Real-time updates** with Bokeh interface
+6. **Scientific presentation style** with seaborn mode
-6. **Full testing coverage** for all functionality
+7. **Full testing coverage** for all functionality

-The Wave indicator now provides a complete visualization experience across all display modes, with fast mode offering specialized features for real-time analysis and monitoring.
+The Wave indicator now provides a complete visualization experience across all display modes, with fast mode offering specialized features for real-time analysis and monitoring, and seaborn mode providing scientific presentation style for professional reports and publications.

 ## Current Implementation Status ✅